hivemq/hivemq-mqtt-client/docs/user_guide.md

 }
 ```

-And then add `compile 'com.hivemq:hivemq-mqtt-client:1.0.0-SNAPSHOT'` to your dependencies.
+And then add `compile 'com.hivemq:hivemq-mqtt-client:{{ site.version }}-SNAPSHOT'` to your dependencies.

 ### Maven